 The Cea Forest is a tree mass of incredible value, a whim of nature available to anyone.…

 The willow of Buelles

-On the banks of the river Deva, between the towns of El Mazo and Buelles, in the council of Peñamellera Baja, very close to the eastern border with Cantabria, we find one of the most beautiful river valleys in Asturias.
-Declared a Natural Monument, the sauceda de Buelles is a nearby jungle, a dense and rugged place that allows passage inside through a riverside path.
+On the banks of the River Deva, between the towns of El Mazo and Buelles, in the council of Peñamellera Baja, very close to the eastern border with Cantabria, we find one of the most beautiful river plains in Asturias. declared Natural Monument, the willow grove of Buelles is a nearby jungle, a dense and wild place that allows the passage inside through a riverside path.

 Atlantic Botanical Garden and Carbayera del Tragamón

-It is a living space, recreated but natural to the maximum, which occupies 15 hectares of perfectly designed land and becomes a large display, a green and flowery microcosm in which grow more than 15.000 plants and trees, plant species on both sides of the Atlantic, including an autochthonous forest: the Carbayera de Tragamón.
+It is a living space, recreated but natural as could be, which occupies 15 perfectly designed hectares of land and becomes a great exhibitor, a green and flowery microcosm in which more than 15.000 plants and trees grow, plant species from both sides of the Atlantic, including a native forest: the Carbayera de Tragamón.

 Botanical Garden of Gijón

 A foray into the Atlantic Botanical Garden is an authentic experience, an excursion to an earthly paradise reconquered for the ...